 The cruise industry continues to expand both on a worldwide basis and in the Alaska cruise region (see Figure 13).
 The principal factors pointing toward continued growth include: Significant expansion of cruise industry supply (both vessels and berths), albeit at a slower pace than witnessed over the past two decades; continual innovation and variation of cruise ship and shore product offerings; strong first time and repeat consumer demand; and, the financial stability and profitability of leading cruise operators through continued maximization of net ticket and onboard revenues and reduction of operating costs.
 Industry experts suggest North American passenger throughput will likely double over the next fifteen years, growing from an estimated 7.4 million passengers in 2002 to between 10.4 and 13.8 million by 2017.
 The strength of the Alaska cruise region in terms of consumer popularity and cruise line profitability will likely set into motion similar demand scenarios for regional growth.
-Thus, regional numbers for Alaska-given the availability of cruise facilities, tourism infrastructure, homeport berth availability, and port charge stability-are poised to see significant growth over the 15 years (see Figure has already placed into motion Juneau's second private cruise dock, the new AJ Dock located on the AJ Rock Dump.
+Thus, regional numbers for Alaska-given the availability of cruise facilities, tourism infrastructure, homeport berth availability, and port charge stability-are poised to see significant growth over the 15 years (see Figure 14).

+Given the popularity and marquee value of Juneau as a cruise port-of-call, it is reasonable to envision that cruise demand will exist to the degree facilities are available to accommodate traffic.
+This demand has already placed into motion Juneau's second private cruise dock, the new AJ Dock located on the AJ Rock Dump.
 Other facilities are under consideration by the Dock and Harbors Board for the Subport.